An Empirical Study on Governance in Bitcoin's Consensus Evolution: Research design

-After acquiring an overview of consensus change events and corresponding BIP specifications, we applied filtering to the initial data.
-The first source of data considered was the email list.
-With a relatively compact overview of all the threads, it was viable to traverse through the titles to find relevant samples.
-After email samples were collected, the next step was the forum.
-However, the forum source proved large and challenging to sort through.
-Therefore the search was conducted in two stages: First, all the threads leading up to and surrounding the dates of each consensus incident were checked for relevance, referred to as cherry-picking samples.
-Second, we filtered the forum with the help of a search tool targeting the Bitcoin forum~\cite{ninjastic}.
-The filtering was commenced using the search strings shown in \cref{tab:changes}.
-This filtering approach was also applied to the Github search.
-We found the relevant BIPs as they correlate to consensus changes and deployment techniques.
+After surveying consensus change events and BIPs, we applied filtering.
+Initially, we considered the mailing list.
+With a compact overview of all the threads, it was viable to traverse through the titles to select relevant samples.
+Due to the large volume and difficulty of navigating, we filtered the forum threads in two stages: First, threads surrounding the dates of each consensus incident were screened and purposively sampled.
+Second, the forum was filtered using the search strings listed in \ref{dataCollection} \cref{tab:changes} with the help of a search tool targeting the Bitcoin forum \cite{ninjastic}.
+This filtering approach was also applied to the GitHub search.